Burroughs large systems descriptors

 Descriptors are an architectural feature of Burroughs Large Systems, including the current (as of 2025) Unisys Clearpath/MCP systems.
 Apart from being stack- and tag-based, a notable architectural feature of these systems is that they are descriptor-based.
 Descriptors are the means of having data that does not reside on the stack such as arrays and objects.
-Descriptors are also used for string data as in compilers and commercial applications.
+Descriptors are also used for string data as in compilers and commercial applications, and for I/O.

 Descriptors are integral to the automatic memory management system and virtual memory.
 Descriptors contain metadata about memory blocks including address, length, machine type (word or byte — for strings) and other metadata.
 Descriptors provide essential memory protection, security, safety, catching all attempts at out-of-bounds access and buffer overflow.
 Descriptors are a form of capability system.

 History

 The development of the descriptor was Burroughs method of implementing memory management, allocation and deallocation, as well as virtual memory.
 In 1958, Robert S. Barton, then at Shell Research, suggested that main storage should be allocated automatically rather than having the programmer being concerned with overlays from secondary memory, in effect virtual memory.
 Virtual memory was originally developed for the Atlas project at the University of Manchester in the late 1950s.

 By 1960, Barton had become lead architect on the Burroughs B5000 project.
 From 1959 to 1961, W.R.
 Lonergan was manager of the Burroughs Product Planning Group which included Barton, Donald Knuth as consultant, and Paul King.
 According to Lonergan, in May 1960, UCLA ran a two-week seminar ‘Using and Exploiting Giant Computers’ to which Paul King and two others were sent.
 Stan Gill gave a presentation on virtual memory in the Atlas I computer.
 Paul King took the ideas back to Burroughs and it was determined that virtual memory should be designed into the core of the B5000.
 Burroughs Corporation released the B5000 in 1964 as the first commercial computer with virtual memory.

 In the mid-1960s, other vendors, including General Electric, IBM, RCA, and Scientific Data Systems, developed machines that supported virtual memory, with operating systems oriented towards time-sharing.
 IBM didn't support virtual memory in machines intended for general data processing until 1972.
 However, those other systems are not descriptor based and have added virtual memory above the basic processor architecture.

 The descriptor was an essential part of the development of the B5000 with automatic memory management and virtual memory at Burroughs.
 The 1969 B6500 was a new design, but the descriptor was still a central feature.
 While the details have changed since 1969, the idea of the descriptor essentially remains the same up until the current Unisys Clearpath MCP (Libra) machines which are direct descendants of the B6500.